Shimizu Jirocho: Senior years

-Takagi was arrested as a former tightening of dark finance (Naori Mhio, the first Mhio-ki-ki-ko, the fifth generation former wakashu).
-As a result, the Shizuoka City Violence Expulsion Promotion Council sent a request to the Shimizu Police Department to block the succession, noting that the former tightening of dark finance would name the mark of Jiro Shimizu, the number of tourists in Shimizu, and the deterioration of the image.
-However, the sixth generation Shimizu family officially launched the name, and there was a shop that stopped selling Jironaga goods among the tourism association and souvenir shops, and it had an impact on tourism.

 Legacy

 Successors

 The group that succeeded Jirocho was regarded as members of the underworld with mob syndicate status by the police.
 The successors of Jirocho tarnished his public image as an entrepreneur and robin hood figure who crushed the strong and helped the weak as a yakuza boss.
 This is why Kingo Tanabe (fifth-generation Shimizu family leader) dissolved the group in 1961.
-Tanabe wrote in his book "At the very least, I don’t want to hand the (Shimizu ‘family’) crest over to a gangster organization that frightens decent people.”
+Tanabe wrote in his book "At the very least, I don't want to hand the (Shimizu 'family') crest over to a gangster organization that frightens decent people."
 However, later Tanabe sold the Shimizu emblem for circa tens of millions of yen to Yasuo Takagi (head of the Goryo-kai and thereafter the Mio-gumi gang).
 Tanabe didn't clarify why he sold it, but he had deteriorating health and needed the money.
 The Mio-gumi wanted the upscale Shimizu crest to recover from their billions of yen in loan-shark losses when Takagi was arrested in 2003.
 This caused the Shizuoka tourism association to remove Shimizu souvenirs to distance themselves from the yakuza.